Anuvarshini027/Forest-fire-analysis_prediction/README.md

   3) Linear Regressor
   4) Ridge Regressor

-Regressor models are used since the data is continous.
+Regressor models are used since the data is continuous.

 Kindly, download the file to view the code in .ipynb format.
 The analysis part is given in both Scala(Spark) and Python.